bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 Personal Wishlist for the Future
 ================================
-Here is my list of enhancements that I wish would someday come to Neovim, or
+Here is my list of enhancements that I wish would someday come to Neovim, and/or Vim:
-Vim:

 - My first, and most important, item would be greatly improved scroll performance when `relativenumber` is in effect.
 Currently when